 Republican Clay Fuller and Democrat Shawn Harris advance to runoff in Georgia special election, CBS News projects

-Georgia's special election to pick Marjorie Taylor Greene's successor will advance to a runoff after no candidate received the required majority of votes to win outright, CBS News projects.
+Georgia's special election to pick former Republican Rep. Marjorie Taylor Greene's successor will advance to a runoff after no candidate received the required majority of votes to win outright, CBS News projects.

 Polls closed in the Georgia 14th Congressional District special election at 7 p.m., with the results showing that former

 District Attorney Clay Fuller and retired Army Brig.
 Gen. Shawn Harris received the most votes.
-The Republican and Democrat will face each other in the April 7 runoff.
+The Republican and Democrat, respectively, will face each other in the April 7 runoff.

-Fuller finished fourth in the 2020 Republican primary that Greene won before being appointed as the district attorney of the Lookout Mountain Judicial Circuit in 2023 and winning a full term in 2024 before leaving the position to run for the seat.
-He was supported by President Trump in the race, who said that the former White House Fellow had his "complete and total endorsement."
+Fuller finished fourth in the 2020 Republican primary that Greene won.
+He was appointed as the district attorney of the Lookout Mountain Judicial Circuit in 2023 and winning a full term in 2024 before leaving the position to run for the seat.
+He was supported in the race by President Trump, who said that the former White House fellow had his "complete and total endorsement."

 Harris, a Cedartown farmer and Army veteran, lost the race to Greene in 2024.
 Of all the candidates in Tuesday's race, he raised the most money, with about $4.3 million raised and about $290,000 in the bank as of Feb.
 18. Fuller had the second-largest war chest, with about $238,000 in the bank and a total of about $787,000.

-Twenty-two candidates filed to run for the seat, but the number dropped to 17 candidates — 12 Republicans, three Democrats, one Libertarian, and one independent — all of which appeared on Tuesday's ballot.
+Twenty-two candidates filed to run for the seat, but the number dropped to 17 candidates — 12 Republicans, three Democrats, one Libertarian and one independent — all of whom appeared on Tuesday's ballot.

 Greene declined to endorse anyone in the race.